santiment/academy/src/docs/metrics/sentiment-metrics/positive-negative-sentiment-metrics/index.md

 ### Example

-Thare are 10 messages in telegram that mention `bitcoin`.
+There are 10 messages in Telegram that mention `bitcoin`.
 Below is a table that shows the sentiment scores of those 10 messages.
-The messages with the same sentiment score are grouped together (messages count bigger than 1).
+The messages with the same sentiment score are grouped together (message count greater than 1).

 | Messages count | Positive Sentiment Score | Negative Sentiment Score |
 | -------------- | ------------------------ | ------------------------ |